Replico-Stypa/replit.github.io/README.md

 * `video`
 * `source`

-Though markdown is preferred whenever possible.
+Markdown is preferred whenever possible.
 Most of these tags are used when specific styles (such as inline images) are needed.

 # Contact

-If you need anything, feel free to reach out to us at [contact@replit.com](mailto:contact@replit.com) or open an issue on this repo.
+If you need anything, feel free to reach out to us at [contact@replit.com](mailto:contact@replit.com) or open an issue on this repository.